MARTIMM/Sultanstrail/doc/Design/Design planning stuff.md

 ## Bugs
 * [ ] Hangup after a while when swiping etc. over the map
-* [ ] Gpx file are missing a proper xml prefix after conversion
+* [ ] Gpx files are missing a proper xml prefix after conversion

 ## Planning
 ```mermaid